Football: Neville calls for social media boycott in wake of Pogba racist abuse

 Pogba was targeted after his penalty was saved in United's 1-1 draw at Wolves on Monday just days after Chelsea striker Tammy Abraham suffered similar abuse.

-"I think we probably have to take drastic measures now as a football community - I've had it with my players on social media, the Premier League stars and the Championship have had it," said Neville on Tuesday (Aug 20).
+"I think we probably have to take drastic measures now as a football community - I've had it with my players on social media, the Premier League stars and the Championship have had it," said former Manchester United defender Neville on Tuesday (Aug 20).

 "I just wonder whether as a football community we come off social media.
 Because Twitter won't do anything about it, Instagram won't do anything about it - they send you an email reply saying they'll investigate but nothing happens.